 WFA sends a monthly newsletter on its priority issues to over 6000 contacts.
 Sign up here, free of charge.

-Award celebrates the marketers who have been making a difference for business and society
+Award celebrates marketers who are making a difference for business and society

-Raja Rajamannar, the Chief Marketing & Communications Officer of Mastercard, has been named as the World Federation of Advertisers’ Global Marketer of the Year 2018.
+Raja Rajamannar, the Chief Marketing & Communications Officer of Mastercard, has been named WFA Global Marketer of the Year 2018.
 Rajamannar won following a combined vote by an expert jury and the industry at large, with each accounting for 50% of the final score.